Managing the storms ahead with good research

 This research will help IBC work with Canadians to manage the stormy weather ahead.

-Note: Dr. Gordon McBean was a lead author and review editor for the Intergovernmental Panel on Climate Change (IPCC) where he shared the Nobel Peace Prize awarded to the IPCC in 2007.
+Note: Dr. Gordon McBean was a lead author and review editor for the Intergovernmental Panel on Climate Change (IPCC).
+The IPCC was awarded the Nobel Peace Prize in 2007.
 He is currently a professor at the University of Western Ontario where he teaches courses on Environmental Policy and Environmental Hazards.